College is the first in New Jersey and one of the first primarily undergraduate

 research interest include: molecular bilogy, genomics, proteonomics, algorithms,

-object-oriented programming, pharmaceutical chemistry, Molecular Genetics of the Bone Formation, artificial intelligence,
+object-oriented programming, pharmaceutical chemistry, data science, Molecular Genetics of the Bone Formation, artificial intelligence,

 genetics and database design.
 Bioinformatics majors can participate in